henvic/henvic.github.io/content/posts/go-utf8.md

 ---
 In this post, I show you the bare minimum you need to know how to do UTF-8 string manipulation in Go safely.

+**Update 09/03/2022:** Someone at Reddit [pointed out](https://www.reddit.com/r/golang/comments/t91ctb/comment/hzusdko/?utm_source=reddit&utm_medium=web2x&context=3) that counting runes isn't enough to slice strings correctly, given that Unicode has multi-codepoint glyphs, such as for flags.
+I've updated the post to reflect that but couldn't find a concise and straightforward solution.

 <small>Read also: [Back to basics: Writing an application using Go and PostgreSQL](/posts/go-postgres/) and [Homelab: Intel NUC with the ESXi hypervisor](/posts/homelab/).</small>

 # tl;dr